 This article is a continuation of the series I like to call Fumbling Through PowerCLI.
 My goal is to provide an overview of learning and using PowerCLI by logically working through how to accomplish common administrative tasks.
 I also like to demonstrate how we can use features within PowerCLI to teach ourselves, and well, fumble through it.

-Looking back on our work with standard virtual switches (link), we can find out the command we have to work with by issuing
+get-vdswitch to find out if you had any distrinbuted virtual switches on your VMware vSphere hosts?
+Looking back on our work with standard virtual switches, we know we can find out the PowerCLI commands we will need to use by issuing

-It turns out we have a number of them in our environment.
+It turns out we have a number of VMware vSphere distributed virtual switches in our environment.
 What if we are just concerned what switches a particular host is connected to?
 We can use the command

 It seems like we have a number of distributed virtual switches which are not in use.
 Let’s clean things up a bit by removing the distributed virtual switch named Migrate.
 To find out how to do this, use the command

 We can remove the distributed virtual switch named LACP2 by issuing the command